 with $B_\theta \geq 1,$ and $\pi$ a fixed twice continuously differentiable map.
 As an example, neural networks with $q$ weights and twice continuously differentiable activation functions are captured by the policy class \eqref{eq:smooth_pi}.
-We note that our results do not actually require a parameteric representation: as long as a particular policy class Rademacher complexity (defined in the appendix) can be bounded, then our results apply.
-In what follows, we define the constant $L_{\partial^2 \pi}$ to be:
+We note that our results do not actually require a parameteric representation: as long as a particular policy class Rademacher complexity (defined in Appendix~\ref{sec:app:main_proof}) can be bounded, then our results apply.
+In what follows, we define the following constants:

 Here, $M(\R^{d \times n})$ is the Banach space of $d \times n$ real-valued matrices equipped with the operator norm.